 You may be a young person or child looking after someone at home who is unwell or disabled.
-This person is often a parent, but can be a grandparent or sibling (brother or sister).
+This person is often a parent, but can be a grandparent, or brother or sister.
 You are probably not the only carer in your school.

 They help in lots of different ways, like doing the housework, getting the weekly shopping, keeping an eye on people, helping them wash and dress, cheering them up.

-He or she will want to hear how you feel, and to get an idea of what you want.
-This is called an assessment, but it is not a test of how good you are at caring.
-It is to help sort out what assistance you and your family can get.
+They will want to hear how you feel, and get an idea of what you want.
+This is called an assessment, but isn't a test of how good you are at caring.
+It's to help sort out what assistance you and your family can get.
 When the social worker visits you, you can see him or her alone, or, if you prefer, with your mother or father, or with someone else.
 Remember social workers are there to help, and your views are important.

 Maybe someone else will be able to help you by sitting with the person you care for while you go out.
 Other help is available too, such as meals-on-wheels or help with housework.

 This will mean that you have time to do what you want with your friends or meet other young carers who know what it is like.
 You are allowed to ask for help and other people want to help, so talk about your worries.